NAOwens/sat-coll/README.md

 =========

 Create temporary satellite collection in Satellite, populate with hosts and sync Satellite Inventory in AAP.
-Delete temporary satellite collection in Satellite and sync Satellite Inventory in AAP.
+Can also delete temporary satellite collection in Satellite and sync Satellite Inventory in AAP.

 Requirements
 ------------